Here are the top beaches and pools in Athens that you can reach by public transport where you can keep your cool when the heat is on (and on and on).

 Travel time: 20-30 minutes (car or taxi), 45-60 minutes (public transport).
 Transport: Metro line 2 to “Elliniko”, 122 bus, stop Ag.
 Nikolaos.
 Cost: €16 single, €24 double on weekdays, €20 single, €30 double on weekends (price includes sunbed, umbrella and mineral water).

 If Mad Men’s Don Draper was around, this is definitely where he’d hang his hat, seducing tourists by the largest pool in Athens.
 The décor is stylishly understated, the crowd cosmopolitan.
 Children and toddlers are welcome: there’s even a super-shallow pool to keep them busy.
-Open daily from 8.00-21.00.
+Open daily (usually from May until October) from 8.00-21.00.

 Travel time: 10 minutes from Syntagma.
 Transport: Metro line 3, stop “Evangelismos”.
 Cost: €35 on weekdays (€25 after 18:00) , €55 on weekends.
 Kids ages 4-12: 30% discount.
 Kids up to 3 years old: free.